cchudzicki-ocw-testing/24.900-spring-2022/content/pages/syllabus.md

 ### Papers

-HASS CI subjects must require at least 5000 words of writing, divided among 3-5 assignments.
+[HASS CI](https://registrar.mit.edu/registration-academics/academic-requirements/communication-requirement) subjects must require at least 5000 words of writing, divided among 3–5 assignments.
 Of these assignments, at least one must be revised and resubmitted.
 HASS CI subjects should further offer students substantial opportunity for oral expression, through presentations, student-led discussion, or class participation.
 In order to guarantee sufficient attention to student writing and substantial opportunity for oral expression, the maximum number of students per section in a HASS CI subject is 18.

 You will be required to write three relatively short papers: